 Re-thinking John v.
 Im

 In the case of John v.
 Im, 263 Va.
-315, 559 S.E.2d 694 (2002) the Court stated an opinion on causation of a “physical human injury” is part of a diagnosis.
+315, 559 S.E.2d 694 (2002) the Court stated an opinion on causation of a “physical human injury” is a component of a diagnosis.
 A diagnosis is a component of the practice of medicine.
-Therefore a licensed clinical psychologist cannot state an opinion on causation of TBI.
+Therefore a licensed clinical psychologist cannot state such an opinion.
+The injury in this particular case was a mild traumatic brain injury.

 The Court in John relied upon Combs v.
 Norfolk and Western Railway Co., 256 Va.
 490, 507 S.E.2d 355 (1998).
 There the Court stated that causation of human injury is part of the diagnosis which is part of the practice of medicine.
 Also in 2002, the same year as John, the Court stated in the context of a sexual assault that a sexual assault nurse examiner in that case could express an expert opinion on the causation of injuries.
 In John the Court noted that latter holding is limited to that factual scenario.
 The general rule remains that only a medical doctor can give an expert opinion about the cause of a physical human injury.